FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Description: The duration time of the induced potential
 ### CV
 Container for information regarding the CV-Setup and parameters
-- __medium__
+- __ferrocene_reference__
-  - Type: Medium
+  - Type: Ferrocene
+  - Multiple: True
-  - Description: The medium of the measurement
+  - Description: Parameters of the ferocene reference measurement

 - __solvent__
   - Type: string
   - Description: Name of the solvent